nirvannar/Capstone-Dog-Breed/README.md

 # Capstone-Dog-Breed
 Udacity Capstone Project for the Data Scientist Nanodegree Program

-This GitHub repo contains the code, dataset, and README.md files for the final project for the Data Science nanodegree.
+This GitHub repo contains the code, dataset, and README.md files for the final project for the Data Science Nanodegree.

 # Table of Contents